xpladev/docs/content/en/develop/develop/tools/contracts/common-example.md

 3. **Flexible Configuration**: Pool manager can adjust reward rates
 4. **Event Tracking**: Comprehensive event emission for frontend integration

-This example demonstrates how to effectively use `@xpla/contracts` to build complex DeFi applications that integrate seamlessly with CONX Chain's native functionality.
+This example demonstrates how to use **cosmos-evm-contracts** (StakingI) together with CONX Chain's precompiles to build DeFi applications that integrate with the chain's native staking functionality.
+Use **@xpla/contracts** for auth, bank, and wasm precompiles and **cosmos-evm-contracts** for staking, distribution, gov, slashing, and others.